himham-jak/OpenMaya/README.md

 - Updating after modification
   - The best way to update the addon after an edit is to restart blender with the addon disabled and then enable it again afterwards.
-  - This obviously sucks, so 99% of the time, use the <a href="https://blender-addons.org/reboot-addon/">re:Boot</a> addon.
+  - This obviously sucks, so 99% of the time, use the <a href="https://blender-addons.org/reboot-addon/">re:Boot</a> addon
-    - I made an <a href="https://github.com/himham-jak/re-Boot-with-Keymap/releases">edit</a> to this that maps it to Ctrl+F8.
+    - I made an <a href="https://github.com/himham-jak/re-Boot-with-Keymap/releases">edit</a> to this that maps it to `Ctrl+F8`
-  - The least effective update method is to use `F3 > Reload Scripts`, which kinda does nothing useful.
+  - The least effective update method is to use `F3 > Reload Scripts`, which kinda does nothing useful

 - Naming Conventions
   - Variables/functions in snake_case
+  - Constants in UPPER_SNAKE
   - Classes inherited from Blender types should follow their naming conventions
   - Custom classes in PascalCase
   - Class methods use `cls` in place of `self`